DIAMOND IN THE ROUGH

 The name Bow in "Bow River" refers to the reeds that grow along its banks utilized by the Canadian Indians to make bows for hunting.
 The Blackfoot language name for the river is Makhabn, meaning "river where bow reeds grow".
 The Bow River is strategically located in Banff National Park, and is an important source of water for the regional population.
 On this particular day the flowing water was warmer than the -28c air temperature.
 The steam provided an unexpected enhancement as it permeated the surrounding area.

 STUMPED AT SPRAY LAKES

 The Spray Lakes are a string of lakes formed along the Spray River, which is also a tributary of the Bow River.
 The lake lies between the Goat Range and the Three Sisters Ridge, at an elevation of 5,640 feet above sea level.

-Emerald Lake Trail is a hiking loop that encompasses by the visceral beauty that envelopes Yoho National park.
-Literally a hikers paradise in which wildlife and nature abound.
+Emerald Lake Trail is a hiking loop encompassed by the visceral beauty that envelopes Yoho National park.
+A hikers paradise in which wildlife and nature abound.
 During the colder months, it transitions into a unforgettable winter wonderland!

 MOON OVER VERMILION

 Vermilion Lakes never fails to impress.
-Even as it attempts to Synchronize the frigid temperature and moon phases while simultaneously thwarting overcast skies.
+Even as it attempts to Synchronize with the frigid temperature and overcast skies.